oplS16projects/Donovyn_Naman_MultiUserDungeon/README.md

 ### Final Presentation (last week of semester)
 <!-- What additionally will be done in the last chunk of time? -->

-**D:**  Error corrections, additional functionality, general polish.
+**D:**  Error corrections, additional functionality, general polish, and a complete list of server commands (Name and function).

 **N:**